giorginolab/Chen_BiophysJ_2009/README.md

 Author
 ------

-Codes except the XPP-AUT original are by T. Giorgino, 24-8-2012, ISIB-CNR .
+Conversions by T. Giorgino (ISIB-CNR), relying heavily on the XPP-AUT original.
+24-8-2012.